 The Company enters into agreements with customers, partners, lenders, consultants, lessors, contractors, sales representatives and parties to certain transactions in the ordinary course of the Company's business.
 These agreements may require the Company to indemnify the other party against third party claims alleging that its product infringes a patent or copyright.
 Certain of these agreements require the Company to indemnify the other party against losses arising from: a breach of representations or covenants, claims relating to property damage, personal injury or acts or omissions of the Company, its employees, agents or representatives.
 The Company has also agreed to indemnify the directors and certain of the officers and employees in accordance with the by-laws of the Company.
 These indemnification provisions will vary based upon the nature and terms of the agreements.
 In many cases, these indemnification provisions do not contain limits on the Company's liability, and the occurrence of contingent events that will trigger payment under these indemnities is difficult to predict.
 As a result, the Company cannot estimate its potential liability under these indemnities.
-The Company has not made any significant payment under such indemnification provisions.
+The Company believes that the likelihood of conditions arising that would trigger these indemnities is remote and, historically, the Company has not made any significant payment under such indemnification provisions.
 Accordingly, the Company has not recorded any liabilities relating to these agreements.
 In certain cases, the Company has recourse against third parties with respect to the aforesaid indemnities, and the Company believes it maintains adequate levels of insurance coverage to protect the Company with respect to potential claims arising from such agreements.